 - "Interestingly, tap water resulted in only minimal growth"

-Raj recommends storing opened bottles in the refrigerator that reduces bacterial colonies by up to 84%.
+Raj recommends storing opened bottled water in the refrigerator because cooling it reduces bacterial colonies by up to 84%.

 What is Bottled Water anyway?